DFHack/dfhack/docs/plugins/cleaners.rst

 ``-g``, ``--grass``
     Remove unused (entirely depleted) grass events from map blocks.
-DF will create a grass events for each type of grass that grows in a block, but doesn't remove them if you were to pave over everything, or they got depleted and entirely replaced with a different type.
+DF will create a grass events for each type of grass that grows in a block, but doesn't remove them if you pave over everything, or the grass got depleted and entirely replaced with a different type.
 Could possibly improve FPS if you had a ton of unused grass events everywhere (a likely outcome of using ``regrass --new``).
 Requires ``--map`` option to be